Sapphire-One/SimpleUpload/README.md

 ```

 ## Use uniqid
-### If you disable this option images wont be renamed when you upload however you may get a duplicate file error, leaving this option on is the recomended action as the script generates a "img(url)" for you and you wont need to retype a long image name.
+### If you disable this option images wont be renamed when you upload however you may get a duplicate file error, leaving this option on is the recommended action as the script generates a "img(url)" for you and you wont need to retype a long image name.
 Default:
 ```
 $use_uniqid = true;